BLavery/SAMD21-M0-Mini/README.md

 But we have the arduino bootloader.
 Dragging a .dfu isn't available, but bossac, the serial transfer utility, is hidden away inside our Arduino IDE package.
 We can manually use that to flash the CircuitPython.
 We just need the ".bin" version of firmware not the usual ".dfu" format.

 Reference:  https://learn.adafruit.com/welcome-to-circuitpython/non-uf2-installation
 Don't believe that you need to install bossac.
-Your arduino install from above already has it!
+We already have it!
+(Somewhere!)
 And here is where I got the .bin image:  https://github.com/adafruit/circuitpython/releases/tag/3.1.1

 I have Linux Mint.
 Here is how I flashed: